shanet/Cryptully/docs/protocol.rst

 * HMAC's are the SHA256 digest of the AES key and the encrypted message payload.
 The receiver calculates and verfies the HMAC before attempting to decrypt the message payload.
 * Each client generates a unique RSA keypair and AES key for each connection.
 The exception being if the user saved an RSA keypair.
-Then each connection uses the same keypair, but an AES key is randomly generated for each connection.
+Then each connection uses the same keypair, but AES keys are still randomly generated.
 * The AES key, IV, and salt are randomly generated for each message and sent along with the message encrypted with the RSA keys that are exchanged in the handshake.